CI-NYC/medicaid-treatment-trends/README.md

 ## Procedure

-1. Starting with the cohort used in the total effects paper (first author, Kat Hoffman).
+1. Starting with the cohort used in the disability / chronic pain paper (first author, Kat Hoffman).
 Except, ignoring the exclusion criteria that excludes those with an enrollment date of Jan 1 2016.
 This cohort has ~ 13.5 million people.
 We will stratify the cohort based on 3 variables: year, race/ethnicity, pain/disability.

 2. Explanation for the `year` variable: Individuals in the original cohort will be followed for every year that they are continuously enrolled.
 This means that they may be assigned to multiple stratum if they are eligible for multiple years.